Google Shopping Online Shop

 Here are the key elements to creating and maintaining a successful Shopping Ads campaign:

-Here’s another article we wrote about advanced shopping strategies and another about Smart Shopping.
+Here’s another article we wrote about advanced shopping strategies.

-While your primary campaign should ordinarily be Google Shopping Ads it does sometimes make sense to also run text ads.
+While your primary campaign should ordinarily be Google Shopping or P-Max it does usually make sense to also run traditional search ads.
 This is particularly true if you have just a few products in your store and need to target broader keywords to get a good volume of traffic.
 Another use for text ads is if you want to employ an advanced strategy I like to call “eating your competitors’ lunch.”
-Simply put this means running text ads that target competing brands; not something you can easily do with Shopping Ads.
+Simply put this means running search ads that target competing brands; not something you can easily do with Shopping Ads.

 Remarketing Ads